-We now evaluate CORA against state-of-the-art baselines, first, on two ragged variants of the gemm (general matrix multiplication) operation in §7.1 and then on an encoder layer of the transformer model (Fig. 3) in §7.2.
-Our ex-
+We evaluate CORA against state-of-the-art baselines, first, on two ragged variants of the gemm (general matrix multiplication) operation in §7.1 and then on an encoder layer of the transformer model (Fig. 3) in §7.2.
+Our experimental environment is described in Table 2.
+Below, we refer to the